 University of Missouri-Kansas City (UMKC) is the largest comprehensive, fully accredited university in the Kansas City area.
 Their faculty are leaders in their fields — and they're within reach.
 UMKC’s 14:1 student-to-faculty ratio means professors know their students' names and take mentorship seriously.
 UMKC’s students come from all 50 states and 85+ countries, enriching their community with diverse perspectives.
 With more than 125 academic areas, UMKC’s students have many opportunities to explore on their way to discovering and creating their perfect career.

-UMKC is an urban university (or colloquially known as a commuter campus), therefore, they provide many online courses to suit their students.
+UMKC is an urban university that offers many online courses to suit their students lifestyles.

-Jess had an “incredibly infuriating” battle with Adobe Captivate to create a template that took 3 days to get to work correctly.
-Jess believed that “Adobe creates very powerful products” however they believe using Captivate required the skills of a graphic designer.
+Jess had an “incredibly infuriating” battle with Adobe Captivate to create a template that took 3 days to get to function correctly.
+Jess believed that “Adobe creates very powerful products” but also believes using Captivate required the skills of a graphic designer.
 The librarians had “no graphic design skills whatsoever” and relied upon YouTube videos and blogs to learn how to use Adobe Captivate, which was a time-consuming process and the university’s hardware proved to be inadequate, which increased the difficulty of using the platform.

 For the first classes of Fall 2013, UMKC was set to have 12+ tutorials, however, ended up with 1.
 As their schedules began to fill up with teaching, they did not have enough time to dedicate to the time-consuming process with Adobe Captivate.

 They decided to create Blackboard native tutorials coupled with self-built quizzes with SCORM objects they created in Adobe Captivate—this continued for a few years.